Our Curriculum has a focus on rigorous and structured teaching of the National Curriculum key skills, which take place throughout school.

 Tolerance of those Different Faiths and Beliefs

-Our school ethos and behaviour policy are based around core Christian values such as ‘respect’ and ‘responsibility’ and these values determine how we live as a community at Kings Heath Primary School.
+Our school ethos and behaviour policy are based around core Christian values such as ‘respect’ and ‘responsibility’ and these values determine how we live as a community at The Arbours Primary Academy.
 Assemblies are based on the Jigsaw PSHE scheme and are central to how we expect everyone to go about their life at our school.
 Anti-bullying assemblies and programmes on human rights teaching, all reflect our commitment to mutual respect.
 Equally our charity work and links with the local community helps in teaching mutual respect.
 Children and adults alike, including visitors, are challenged if they are disrespectful in any way.
 Values are highly visible around the school and can be seen in posters, certificates and as part of our agreed codes.

 - Arbours British Values

 - Arbours Year 1 Curriculum Overview

 - Writing Overview 2021 2022 docx